Negative Feedback Handling

 What does Negative Feedback Handling usually look like as a process?

-• Consider implementing technical workflows or notifications to inform IT workers when negative feedback is received.
+• Consider implementing technical workflows or notifications to inform IT employees when negative feedback is received.
 Alternatively, filter the feedback manually in HappySignals.

 • Respond to end-users within a week of receiving their feedback to avoid a negative impact.

-• Analyze the feedback first by reviewing all the ticket details to understand the context.
+• Analyze the feedback by reviewing all the ticket details to understand the context.

 • Reach out to the end-user to understand their experience and learn more.